theNewDynamic/oregonsadventurecoast.com/content/blog/featured-fall-adventure-a-hike-on-golden-and-silver-falls-state-natural-area.md

 ![](/img/golden-silver-falls-map.jpg)

 There is an [adventure for everyone](https://www.oregonsadventurecoast.com/adventure) on Oregon’s Adventure Coast.
 Want more autumn adventure ideas?
 Research some itineraries or [trip ideas](https://www.oregonsadventurecoast.com/tripideas/) from Oregon’s Adventure Coast experts.
-Check [Oregon’s Adventure Coast Facebook ](https://www.facebook.com/OregonsAdventureCoast/)to source suggestions on the best spots to visit, eat, stay and explore.
+Check [Oregon’s Adventure Coast Facebook](https://www.facebook.com/OregonsAdventureCoast/)to source suggestions on the best spots to visit, eat, stay and explore.
 You can also find inspiration by following [@travelcoosbay on Instagram](https://www.instagram.com/travelcoosbay/) & [Twitter](https://twitter.com/travelcoosbay?lang=en)!

 Request or download a [free visitors guide](https://www.oregonsadventurecoast.com/contact/#contactform) for inspiration and to help you discover the lay of the land.
-[Click here for directions](https://www.oregonsadventurecoast.com/travelers-info/) and other important travel tips, or [contact ](https://www.oregonsadventurecoast.com/contact/)one of our friendly volunteers at the Coos Bay Visitor Information Center on Oregon’s Adventure Coast and start planning your trip today!
+[Click here for directions](https://www.oregonsadventurecoast.com/travelers-info/) and other important travel tips, or [contact](https://www.oregonsadventurecoast.com/contact/)one of our friendly volunteers at the Coos Bay Visitor Information Center on Oregon’s Adventure Coast and start planning your trip today!